-The long-term trends in development of claims, which were observed during the previous years - such as increasing prices for car repair works and medical services, increased expectations of future price inflation, indexations of pensions - remained in effect during year 2020.
-In order to mitigate the impact of these events and to be able to offer its customers prices that adequately reflect the risks the Company assumes, the Company continued its work on analysis and improvement of pricing for insurance products.
+The Company expected that the increased price inflation for goods and services and higher claims frequency would most certainly remain among the long-term trends in claims development.
+In order to mitigate the impact of those factors and to be able to offer its customers prices that adequately reflect the risks, the Company continued its work on analysis and improvement of pricing for insurance products.